Pulkit0303/Secure-CI-CD-with-Vault/README.md

 # 🔐 Vault-Integrated CI/CD Pipeline with Jenkins

 This project demonstrates how to securely manage secrets in a CI/CD pipeline by integrating **HashiCorp Vault** with **Jenkins**.
-Instead of hardcoding AWS credentials in pipeline scripts, this setup uses Vault to fetch secrets dynamically and uploads files to an AWS S3 bucket.
+Instead of hardcoding AWS credentials in pipeline scripts, this setup uses Vault to fetch secrets dynamically.

 ---